 The median annual salary for electrical engineers in the United States is $96,270 per year, according to the United States Bureau of Labor Statistics.
 Solar engineers fall within this category.

 Like many professions, salary can often vary depending on which industry you decide to have a position in.
 For those solar engineers who decide to pursue a career in the research and development side of engineering, median salaries were $113,000 in 2016.
 Solar component manufacturing was also quite a lucrative position to be in, with median salaries coming in at $100,000 annually in 2016.
-Overall, while salaries in solar engineering do vary, they still continue to remain quite high and competitive.
+While salaries in solar engineering do vary, they still continue to remain quite high and competitive.
 People who have advanced education and experience may be able to earn a higher salary.

 Solar Engineer Career Outlook